The Complete Guide to Trigger 'Nades in Arc Raiders

 One Trigger ‘Nade deals 90 damage.
 Any shielded Raider survives that.
 Two deal 180, which knocks down any Raider regardless of shield tier or health buffs.
 Since all placed nades detonate at once, stacking two in the same spot is a reliable one-press kill.
 Always commit two per target.

-Extraction ambushes are where the Trigger ‘Nade gets the most use.
+Extraction ambushes are still where the Trigger ‘Nade gets the most use.
 Stick one or two directly on the extract call button, hold nearby cover, and detonate when an enemy team reaches for the button.
 A triangle placement pattern around the extraction zone (nades at three points) covers multiple approach angles.
 Night raids are especially effective for this since hatch keys are disabled and all players have to use elevators.

 PvE applications and grenade combos